The Virtual Currency Regulation Review: Japan

 ii Civil fraud

 The PSA contains no specific regulation for the prevention of unfair trading or sale of tokens.
-However, the Civil and Penal Codes of Japan, and certain consumer protection laws and regulations,7 are applicable to such activities, except where the relevant token is deemed a security under the FIEA, in which case the FIEA provisions regulating unfair trading of securities will apply.
+However, the Civil and Penal Codes of Japan, and certain consumer protection laws and regulations,7 are applicable to activities of this kind, except where the relevant token is deemed a security under the FIEA, in which case the FIEA provisions regulating unfair trading of securities will apply.

-In addition, as a result of the PSA and FIEA Revisions, the Act on Sales, etc. of Financial Instruments (ASFI) was also amended to render it applicable to acts that result in the acquisition of cryptoassets.
-Without these amendments to the ASFI, customers wishing to claim against CAESPs will be required to establish a claim in tort.
-To address this unsatisfactory situation, the revised ASFI (the ASFI Revisions) expressly impose accountability on exchange providers, including presuming the amount of damages that such service providers would owe, to reduce the burden of proof on the part of service users.
+In addition, the Act on Sales, etc. of Financial Instruments (ASFI) is applicable to acts that result in the acquisition of cryptoassets.
+Where the ASFI is not applicable, customers wishing to claim against CAESPs will be required to establish a claim in tort.
+To address this unsatisfactory situation, the ASFI expressly imposes accountability on exchange service providers, including presuming the amount of damages that such service providers would owe, to reduce the burden of proof on the part of service users.

 The treatment of consumption tax in respect of cryptoassets has been a hot topic in Japan.
 In the past, sales of cryptoassets were subject to Japanese consumption tax to the extent that the office of the transferor was located in Japan.
 However, following amendments to applicable tax laws, as of 1 July 2017, consumption tax cannot be imposed on a sale of cryptoassets, if the relevant cryptoasset is deemed a cryptoasset under the PSA (such as Bitcoin).
 Additionally, it was announced by the National Tax Agency of Japan that gains from the sale or use of cryptoassets will be treated as miscellaneous income, such that gains from the sale or use of cryptoasset cannot be offset against losses incurred elsewhere.

-1 Ken Kawai is a partner, Takeshi Nagase is a senior associate and Huan Lee Tan is a foreign legal associate at Anderson Mori & Tomotsune.
+1 Ken Kawai and Takeshi Nagase are partners and Huan Lee Tan is an associate at Anderson Mōri & Tomotsune.

 2 Disclosure requirements do not apply to rights under point (c) unless these rights constitute rights in securities investment business and solicitation for interest in these rights has been conducted, as a result of which 500 persons or more come to hold the rights.
 Only Type II financial instruments business operators (FIBOs), and not Type I FIBOs, are permitted to handle public offerings and private placements of rights under point (c).